 If students become unable to work in the long term because of an accident or illness, they can also claim a disability pension.
 Accident insurance provides additional benefits in the case of an accident.
 But take care: if you are employed by the same employer for less than eight hours per week, you are only insured against occupational accidents and illnesses, not against non-occupational accidents.

 Nevertheless, the disability pension is usually too little to cover all expenses because of the low income.
-Private retirement planning, e.g. insurance against incapacity to work or private accident insurance in addition to health insurance, is therefore essential in the event of disability.
+Private retirement planning, e.g. with insurance against incapacity to work or private accident insurance, is therefore essential in the event of disability due to illness or accident.

 Start saving young in the 3rd pillar

-Taken together after retirement, pensions from AHV and the pension fund amount to an average of around 60% of the most recent income before retirement, which is too little to maintain the standard of living you’ve become used to.
+Taken together after retirement, pensions from OASI and the pension fund amount to an average of around 60% of the most recent income before retirement.
 This is where the third pillar comes into play, and where you can put money aside voluntarily for later use.
 The following rules apply here:

-- Everyone with an income liable for AHV contributions can pay in to pillar 3a.
+• Everyone with an income liable for OASI contributions can pay in to pillar 3a from 18 years of age.
 Many students with a part-time job reach this threshold.

 It’s well worth starting to save in the third pillar when you are still young.
-This is because the interest or returns generated here remain in pillar 3a and are reinvested so the capital grows almost of its own accord.
-The longer the money remains in the third pillar – i.e. the earlier you begin paying in – the more you’ll benefit from this interest effect.
+Interest and fund income earned remain in pillar 3a.
+As such, the longer the money remains in the third pillar, i.e. the earlier you begin paying in, the more you’ll benefit from this interest effect if you make regular inpayments or from the cost averaging effect if you make fund investments.
 Students who don’t fulfil the preconditions for paying into pillar 3a can save in pillar 3b instead.
 Find out the differences between pillar 3a and pillar 3b in this article.

 Investing in pillar 3a

-Interest on accounts is currently at a record low.
-With a retirement fund, students have the opportunity to get involved in the trends of financial markets and potentially have the chance for a higher return.
+By investing in a retirement fund, students have the opportunity to get involved in the trends of financial markets and potentially have the chance for a higher return.
 There are retirement funds with different equity components for different risk requirements.
-Savings can be made using a funds saving plan or a standing order.
+Savings can be made using a funds saving plan or a standing order for retirement funds.
 With a funds saving plan, regular contributions are invested from existing assets.
 With standing orders, payments into the 3a retirement savings account are invested automatically in the selected retirement fund.

 Pillar 3a can be used both for building up capital over the long term and also for saving on taxes.
 This is because payments into pillar 3a can be deducted from taxable income.
-These payments are taxed when they are made, but at a reduced tax rate and separately from other income.
+Interest and investment earnings are exempt from income and withholding tax.
+No wealth tax applies, and capital is taxed separately from other income at a reduced rate when it is paid out.

 Useful information